Helena Citrónová: At Auschwitz

 Citrónová arrived at Auschwitz as a part of the first mass transport of 997 Slovak Jewish girls and unmarried young women on 26 March 1942.
-The girls were tricked by being promised lucrative work opportunity abroad.
-In reality, because the Slovak government saw Jews as a social problem to be solved, it had agreed to sell the women to Nazi Germany as slave labor for 500 Reichsmarks per person (about 200 in 1942 US Dollars).
+The girls were tricked by being promised lucrative work opportunities abroad.
+In reality, because the Slovak government saw Jews as a social problem to be solved, it had agreed to sell the women to Nazi Germany as slave labor.
+In addition to transferring the Jewish women to the Nazis, the Slovak government paid the Nazis a sum of 500 Reichsmarks per person (about 200 in 1942 US Dollars) for agreeing to take the Jews from them.
 At Auschwitz, Citrónová worked at the Kanada warehouses, sorting possessions of deportees who had been murdered upon arrival.

 In September 1942, she was ordered to sing at a birthday party of a guard.
 Citrónová sang the only German song she knew: Liebe war es nie.
 One of the guards — Franz Wunsch — noticed her singing and immediately fell in love with her.
 From that moment on, he would secretly send her presents and love letters and use his influence to protect her from worst punishments.
 Citrónová at first resented Wunsch but eventually returned his affections as a way to save her life, although it is not clear whether their relationship included physical intimacy.

 In October 1944, Citrónová's sister Róza along with her husband and two children was brought to Auschwitz.
 Citrónová sent a secret letter begging Wunsch to save them.
 Wunsch immediately approached Citrónová, under the pretext of punishment for breaking of the curfew, to learn the details.
 He was able to save the sister who had already entered the gas chamber but not the rest of the family.

 Wunsch's authority was not sufficient to protect Citrónová's other family members.
 Her parents were murdered in the gas chamber, while her brother committed suicide during a failed escape attempt.
 In January 1945 as the Soviet Army was approaching Auschwitz, Wunsch contacted Citrónová for the final time, sending her warm clothes and socks for the death march along with a final note saying "I loved you very much".
 She was one of the prisoners liberated by the Red Army from the camp.